Jac-Zac/IR_Vector_Store_RAG/README.md

 ### Summary

 This is a simple python implementation of a vector store that showcase the ability to use an embedding model to store documents in an high dimensional vector space, and do similarity search to retrieve the most relevant documents.
+Furthermore it showcase how this can then be used to do RAG with an LLM like mistral without the need of libraries like Langchain or LlamaIndex

 ### Description of the directory